 The Data Locations tab selects the data and archive paths.
 THESE PATHS MUST ALREADY EXIST!!!
 Client session plans, general information, and summary data are stored under the client info path.
-Raw data (which can be one to two megabytes per session) is stored in the client raw data path.
-By default, these are the same (raw data is stored in the same hierarchy as the summary data).
-PLEASE, use the same paths for raw and info data for outputs that match this documentation.
 A separate path is provided for archived (non-active) data.
+Do NOT use spaces in these pathnames, especially in networked systems.
+It is better to map to a drive letter in networked cases.
 Do NOT attempt to use one of the EEGer clinician machines as a common data repository.
 During a feedback session on that machine, other machines will be unable to access the data.